Objectives of the service

 Space Added Value

 Sentinel acquisitions are routinely made and suitable images will be downloaded on demand from the Sentinel Hub, when the user requests it from the web interface.
-While the focus is to develop cost-effective solution using Sentinel imagery, Deep Planet’s machine learning models are calibrated and benchmarked for the highest performance by using satellite imagery from Planet and Digital Globe.
-Planet image analysis will be available as part of the final service to the farmers.
+While the focus is to develop cost-effective solution using Sentinel imagery, Deep Planet’s machine learning models are calibrated and benchmarked for the highest performance with ESA satellite imagery.

 Combining Earth Observation data with ground data and historical measurements enabled the development of machine learning models that have delivered practical recommendations at scale.
 Such sophisticated modelling allows for highly accurate predictions in comparison with competing remote sensing technologies which provide minimal actionable intelligence.

-Deep Planet has reached the Factory Acceptance Test milestone, with the development of a prototype service to remotely predict soil nutrients and irrigation with Sentinel imagery working with demonstration farmers in the UK.
+Deep Planet has reached the FR milestone, developed a soil nutrient, carbon and moisture monitoring tool and completed a successful pilot working with demonstration farmers in the UK.